gord1anknot/what_is_subpub/slides/index.md

 *synchronous: requests have reponses*

-*asynchronous: send messages, then call me maybe*
+*asynchronous: send messages; then, call me maybe*

 Note:
 synchronicity is an API concept, which is characterized by expectations around